 There is a special time during July and August, where all the events performed are managed by all the towns on the lake.
-There are a lot of music competitions, which bring an exquisite air to the region, make it look like a magical place.
-The Festival del Garda is the only real benchmark event around the Lake Garda, a well-established event which ideally connects all the towns that make up the splendid mosaic of the lake.
+There are a lot of music competitions, which bring exquisite air to the region, make it look like a magical place.
+The Festival del Garda is the only real benchmark event around Lake Garda, a well-established event which ideally connects all the towns that make up the splendid mosaic of the lake.
 The Festival will have 6 legs in the province of Verona: Villafranca, Torri del Benaco, Garda, Bussolengo, Cavaion Veronese and Lazise.

 Mille Miglia, Desenzano, Sirmione and Pescheria

 This is one the most beautiful and interesting races in the world.
 The famous race of classical cars starts in Brescia, passes through Desenzano, Sirmone and Peschiera and ends in Rome.
-This is an event that you should never miss, being at the same time a wonderful display of classic cars and a way of entering into the spirit of a real competition.
+This is an event that you should never miss, being at the same time a wonderful display of classic cars and a way of entering into the spirit of real competition.
 The first race starts in May, from Brescia to Padova.